ItzBlueSword/encryption-program/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

-A simple encryption program designed to securely encrypt and decrypt text using various algorithms.
-This project is built with [Your Programming Language/Framework] and is intended for [Purpose/Target Audience].
+A simple encryption program designed to encrypt securely and decrypt text using various algorithms.
+This project is built with **Python**.

 ## Features